Literary seminar - A theme of love in French medieval and renaissance literature 3304-1DZ1W-KL-006

 Love poetry of Charles d'Orléans

 II.
-Renaissance Vision of Love – Between Petrarchism and Neoplatonism:
+The Renaissance Vision of Love – Between Petrarchism and Neoplatonism

 Clément Marot and the beginnings of Petrarchism in France

-Maurice Scève and the first poetic collection in the canzoniere style
+Maurice Scève and the first canzoniere-type poetry collection

-The detailed seminar program will be presented at the first meeting.
+A detailed syllabus for the seminar will be presented during the first meeting.

 Mode